technofocus-pte/buildmoderniseaiappsdepth/Use case 10/Usecase10.md

   ![](./media/image18.jpeg)

-8. Run below command to Initialize the project in the current    directory.
+8. Run the command below to initialize the project in the current    directory.
 Enter the Environment name as ``cosmoschatapp`` and press Enter.

   +++azd init+++